 Textbooks are generally a valuable and integral part of the course materials.
 Selection of appropriate textbooks is the responsibility of the instructor of the course or the lead instructor in team-taught courses.
-Textbook orders for multi-section courses are made by the School Director/Department Head/Program Coordinator with input from the faculty.
+Textbook orders for multi-section courses are done by the department head/faculty chair/program director with the input of the faculty.
 In cases where a consensus, or clear majority opinion, on the textbook(s) to be selected is not achieved, the immediate academic supervisor serves as arbiter.
-For details refer to the https://webservices.ulm.edu/policies/document.php?i=4868.
-The website contains directions, procedures, and notes on how to select your textbook.
+For details refer to the

+ULM Policy for Adoption of Textbooks and Course Materials.
+To order textbooks visit https://webservices.ulm.edu/textbook.
+The website contains directions, procedures and notes on selecting your textbook.